 Fig 1 Engaging the docking mechanism.
 Patient looks at the central red light.
 Corneal cuts from previous radial keratotomy are visible.

 The laser procedure, lasting a few minutes, is simple and easy.
 It begins with the patient being wheeled into the laser suite.
 Everything to be operated upon is confirmed per protocol before the surgery.
 Drops are then placed in the eye to dilate as well as numb the eye.
 A medical marking pen is then used to make specific markings on the eye.
-Next, an eye retainer is placed in the eye to keep the lids separated and the laser is positioned over the patient.
-This is a non- invasive procedure and therefore the eyes will not be prepped with any installation of drops that can sting, such as Iodine which can interfere with the performance of the laser.
-During the quick procedure a patient will be addressed to look at a blinking red light.
+Next, an eye retainer is placed in the eye to keep the eyelids separated and the laser is positioned over the patient.
+This is a non-invasive procedure and therefore the eyes will not be prepped with any installation of drops that can sting, such as Iodine which can interfere with the performance of the laser.
+During the quick procedure the patient will be addressed to look at a blinking red light.
 This red light is very bright and can even be seen through advanced cataracts.
 The docking mechanism is then engaged and the Femtosecond laser works to carry out the instructions previously programmed by the surgeon.
-The laser first will make an opening in the capsulorhexis (lens bag) and this is then followed by a patterned breakup of the lens.
-The laser can cut the lens into 2, 4 or 6 pieces or it can even be chopped into cubes of various sizes like 250 or 500 microns, depending on the commands given to the laser.
+The laser will first make an opening in the capsulorhexis (lens bag) and then followed by a patterned breakup of the lens.
+The laser can cut the lens into 2, 4 or 6 pieces, or it can even be chopped into cubes of various sizes like 250 or 500 microns, depending on the commands given to the laser.
 Also, the center core may be delineated too and the depth of these lenticular cuts can again be controlled by the laser.
 Next, one or two precise incisions are made to fix the astigmatism.
 The length and the distance from the center and the depth of each astigmatic keratotomy incision can be coordinated independently.
 Lastly, one or two side-port openings and the main wound is made.
 At all times during the procedure, a real-time image of the lens and cornea are displayed on a monitor.
 After the laser has done its job, the patient is taken to the operating room where the surgeon will remove the lens fragments left in the eye and insert a new Pi (lens).